Hypfer/deye-microinverter-cloud-free/Readme.md

 - They can be monitored and controlled via their local ModbusTCP interface
 - You can also completely replace the cloud with a local implementation: [dummycloud](./dummycloud)

+**2024-08-20 Update**

+Deye has started rolling out firmware updates for the logger that block both ModbusTCP access and prevent the mock cloud from working due to the introduction of TLS.
+Fortunately, for now it seems that newly bought inverters still come with older logger firmwares that work offline.
+Also equally fortunately, it seems that downgrading the firmware is possible as well.

+However, both of these things may change in the future.

 ## Preamble

 Compared to traditional PV setups where a single large inverter is connected to strings of many PV Panels, in a microinverter Setup, you have one small inverter for every 1-4 PV Panels.